zarpafantasma/corpus_rythmos/I- Scientific_Papers/007-en_US-Rhythmic_Chemistry.md

 **4. Models**

-This chapter instantiates the Rhythmic Chemistry framework in three concrete platforms—(i) a driven noisy medium, (ii) a Fabry–Pérot cavity, and (iii) an acoustic cavitation field—plus a biochemical corollary (enzymes as micro-cavities).
+This chapter instantiates the Rhythmic Chemistry framework in three concrete platforms, (i) a driven noisy medium, (ii) a Fabry–Pérot cavity, and (iii) an acoustic cavitation field, plus a biochemical corollary (enzymes as micro-cavities).
 In each case we (a) specify the control variables that tune environmental coherence, (b) write an explicit form for the RTM correction factor $`\Xi(\alpha)`$, (c) state asymptotic limits that recover classical kinetics, and (d) extract **slope-level** predictions suitable for preregistered falsification.

 **4.1 Continuous medium with controlled noise (coherence by spectral shaping)**